Democratic primary pivots to unpredictable New Hampshire

 “Even if those systems failed, New Hampshire would still have an election and would report results at the end of the night,” Deputy Secretary of State Dave Scanlan said Tuesday morning.

-The state’s political class has long liked the characterize New Hampshire as more influential than Iowa, even as Iowa has had a better track record of picking the eventual nominee in recent Democratic contests.
-Not since 2004 have its independent-minded voters followed Iowa’s lead in an open Democratic presidential primary.
+The state’s political class has long liked to characterize New Hampshire as more influential than Iowa, even as Iowa has had a better track record of picking the eventual nominee in recent Democratic contests.
+Not since 2004 have New Hampshire’s independent-minded voters followed Iowa’s lead in an open Democratic presidential primary.

-“You all are extremely famous in this state for folks waiting until the last five days to finally make up their minds,” former Vice President Joe Biden told supporters in January at a campaign office in Manchester, the state’s largest city, at 110,000 people.
+“You all are extremely famous in this state for folks waiting until the last five days to finally make up their minds,” Biden told supporters in January at a campaign office in Manchester, the state’s largest city, at 110,000 people.

 Indeed, New Hampshire is known more for humbling the front-runner than for picking the winner, at least in recent Democratic elections.
 In 2008, the state backed Hillary Clinton over Barack Obama, setting up a lengthy nomination battle.
 Eight years later, New Hampshire voters bucked Clinton for Sanders.